Skip to content

 adduser maxim

 You'll be asked to create a password and fill in a few additional questions.
-Only the password is required and you can hit enter
+Only the password is required and you can hit enter to leave everything else blank.
+Remember the password because you will need it every time you use sudo to get privileged access.

-To verify the user has been created successfully, you can run id <user
+To verify the user has been created successfully, you can run id <user.

 $ id maxim